NREL/ResStock.github.io/index.md

 ### Access the Dataset
 Visit the [Datsets page](https://resstock.nrel.gov/datasets) for access to the published datasets and details about the ways to access them.

-Read our [technical reference documentation](https://nrel.github.io/ResStock.github.io/assets/trd/ResStock_Technical_Reference_Document_Final.pdf) for model inputs and assumptions.
+Read our [technical reference documentation](https://nrel.github.io/ResStock.github.io/assets/trd/ResStock_Technical_Reference_Document_Final.pdf) for the baseline model inputs and assumptions.

 ## What Does ResStock Do?
-ResStock enables a new approach to large-scale residential energy analysis across the United States. by combining large public and private data sources, statistical sampling, detailed sub-hourly building simulations, and high-performance computing.
+ResStock enables a new approach to large-scale residential energy analysis across the United States by combining large public and private data sources, statistical sampling, detailed sub-hourly building simulations, and high-performance computing to create public datasets.
 ResStock is funded by the U.S. Department of Energy (DOE), and built by the National Renewable Energy Laboratory (NREL).

 ResStock is more than just a basic modeling tool for analyzing energy efficiency and consumption in residential buildings.
 It integreates a variety of features and capabilities that make it a comprehensive analytical platform.
+ResStock generates public datasets and downstream products like factsheets and dashboards.
 Here's a broader description of it's functionalities:

 1. **Simulation Tool**: ResStock performs detailed simulations that can project the impact of various energy efficiency measures acros millions of building prototypes, tailored to different climates, construction types, and demographics.
 This allows for a granular analysis of potential energy savings and efficiency improvements.